 Dr. Melina C. Kalfelis

 Melina C. Kalfelis is working as a fellow at the “Africa Multiple” Cluster, where she is currently developing her postdoc project on morality, governance and justice in West African security fields.
 More generally Melina’s research interests include politics and work, transnationalism, civil society, law, ethics, as well as philosophical anthropology and multi-sited ethnography.
 She worked as a research fellow in the Collaborative Research Centre “Discourses of Weakness and Resource Regimes” at the Goethe-University Frankfurt, where she finished her dissertation on lifeworlds of NGO-actors in Burkina Faso, transnational cooperation and poverty concepts in the language of Mooré.
 In the meantime she co-developed several events, the last one being a dissemination workshop in Ouagadougou in November 2018 with the title "L’Avenir des ONG en Afrique de l’Ouest".
 Recently, she led several workshops on ethnographic fieldwork, security and vigilantism in the Sahel in Hamburg and Würzburg.
 From February to August 2019 Melina worked as a visiting scholar at the German Institute for Global and Area Studies, where she co-developed a GIGA Talk on the Sahel crises and contributed to the topic as a panelist.
-She presently publishes her dissertation with Campus, co-edits the book “NGOs&Lifeworlds” with Berghahn and writes an article for a special issue in the Journal of Intervention and State Building.
+She presently publishes her dissertation with Campus, co-edits the book “NGOs&Lifeworlds in Africa” with Berghahn and writes an article for a special issue in the Journal of Intervention and State Building.
 Besides, Melina works as a photographer and filmmaker.
 In February 2019 her second documentary film “NGO Crossroads” (40 min., with Andrej Wagner) had its premiere at the FESPACO Festival in Ouagadougou, which deals with two NGO-partnerships in Burkina Faso.

 Kalfelis, Melina C. (2020): “With or Without the State – Vigilantism and Security-related Practice in a Civil-Military Program in Burkina Faso”.
 Journal of Intervention and State Building. (under review)